best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 The only thing that should cause a test to fail when it has been passing is if the tested code has changed.
 Running the same test with the same tested code should always produce the same outcome.

-In short, tests should pass or fail, not "mostly pass".
+In short, a test should either pass or fail every time, not "mostly pass".

 ### Writing tests at a later date